spatialos/gdk-for-unity/docs/reference/glossary.md

 ### Worker types and worker instances

 When you develop your game, you set up worker types.
-These are like molds for the worker instances which actually do the computation.
+These are like molds for the worker instances which do the actual computation.

 Worker instances are the programs that compute and connect a SpatialOS world.
 In general, you use one or more server-worker instances to compute the world, and each player’s client software uses a client-worker instance to interact with the world.